-Dev Benegal’s work represents modern Indian cinema which is distinct from the realist or popular traditions of Indian cinema.
-The strength of his films has been their humor, his characters and his unique style combining Indian narrative and western genre.
+Dev Benegal’s work represents a cinema which is distinct from the realist or popular traditions.
+The strength of his films has been their humor, his characters, and his unique style combining Eastern narrative and Western genre elements.

 Benegal has a long history in Indian cinema.
 He has apprenticed with India’s legendary Animation guru- Ram Mohan after which he worked with actor Shashi Kapoor’s Filmvalas on their film productions Kalyug (1981) and the English language version of Utsav (1984).
 He worked with the arthouse filmmaker Shyam Benegal on his feature films Kalyug (1981) Arohan (1983) and Mandi (1983).
 He was closely involved in the research, making and editing of the definitive documentary on Satyajit Ray- Satyajit Ray, Filmmaker (1984).